TITLE 29

 (8) To coordinate the activities and programs of the Office with other entities that focus on women’s health or women’s issues, including but not limited to other state agencies.

-(d) The structure of the Office of Women’s Health will be determined by Delaware Health and Social Services, including:
+(d) The structure of the Office of Women’s Health will be determined by the Department, including all of the following:

 § 7905A.
 Office of Women’s Health.